CSWeek.com

 Back to top

-Challenge everyone with an Amazing Race Customer Service Week Celebrations
+Challenge Everyone With an Amazing Race

 Teambuilding games and exercises of all types abound during Customer Service Week.
 One exciting example comes to us from the Information Services Department at the Cobb County Government in Marietta, GA.